• Skip to main content

 Most of the time you can buy a set of three 4 inch springform pans.
 My recipe makes 2 mini cheesecakes, so having a set comes in handy.

 Don’t have a 4 inch pan?
-You can bake cheesecake for two in ramekins, small batch mini cheesecakes in a muffin pan, or small batch cheesecake bars in a loaf pan.
+You can bake in jars like I did with my cheesecake in a jar or choose cheesecake for two in ramekins, mini cheesecakes or no bake mini cheesecakes in a muffin pan, or small batch cheesecake bars in a loaf pan.

 How many does a 4 inch cheesecake feed?